iit-cs429/main/assignments/assignment0/Setup.md

 7. Update your private repository with `git pull`
   - I will add files to your repository for each assignment.

-8. Modify the README.md file in your repository to list your name.
+8. Modify the README.md file in your repository to list your name, CWID, and IIT email address.
   - Checkin this change with:

   ```